-Lower East Side in New York is a neighbourhood in Manhattan, between Lower Manhattan and Brooklyn – between Manhattan Bridge and Williamsburg Bridge.
+Lower East Side in New York is a neighbourhood in Manhattan, located between Lower Manhattan and Brooklyn, between the Manhattan and Williamsburg Bridges.
 In this area old meets new.
-Here you can find decades old lower buildings, next to new and very modern high rises.
-The vibe in the Lower East Side is quite hip & happening eclectic.
-The charm of this part of town lies in the edgy, artistic character melting with newer, more luxurious hotspots.
+Here you can find decades-old lower buildings, next to new and very modern high rises.
+The vibe of LES is hip & happening, eclectic, so there are several things to see.
+The charm of this part of town lies in the edgy, artistic character combined with newer, more luxurious hotspots.
+I’ll tell you what to do and see in the Lower East Side.

-Pit Stop in Lower East Side Manhattan
+Things to see in Lower East Side Manhattan

 Rusty fire escapes and ‘dodgy’ alleys only add to the artsy atmosphere of Lower East Side.
 You might feel slightly unsafe from time to time, although, I would say, there isn’t any need to be.
 However, I don’t recommend visiting the area around Williamsburg Bridge at night, as a tourist.
-Lower East Side is primarily a school-district area, which probably doesn’t sound very attractive, but it does make the area very authentic.
-For example there’s the rough Coleman Skatepark below the Manhattan Bridge, quite a contrast to the slick and glassy Midtown skyscrapers.

 Cruises from the Lower East Side